fbpx

 Soil Test Explanation Fact Sheet (0.502), Colorado State University, J.R.
 Self, CSU Extension Program

-Lastly, taking the samples will allow you to look at the soil profile yourself, helping you get familiar with your lawn soil.
+Lastly, taking the samples will allow you to look at the soil profile, helping you familiarize yourself with your lawn soil.
 Look for a topsoil layer containing dark decayed organic matter that’s at least 6″ deep.
-Soil that has little to no organic matter will require amendment with organics (see Step 5, below).
+Soil that has little to no organic matter may require amendment with organics (see Step 5, below).

 Step 2: Assess site conditions of future lawn